 Defective Medical Products

-Examples of defective medical product cases include:
+Examples of defective medical product cases:

 - Metal-on-metal hip replacements